'Slain woman with rose tattoo naked in holiday home rural retreat murder'

 She wrote a short note explaining to John, her husband that she would send him a telephone number when she had one, packed a few clothes into an overnight bag and headed for the M3 motorway in her small Ford saloon car to the sound of classical music on the radio and an unusual feeling of freedom in her heart.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KadeWrite a Review